Getting started

 - Real-time and asynchronous notebook collaboration

-- Native versioning notebooks
+- Native versioning of notebooks

 However, Deepnote's GitHub integration makes the following workflows simple: